-This in turn got me thinking about reading and books and the huge impact they’ve had on my life.
-I was quiet, shy, bookish child.
+This, in turn, got me thinking about reading and books and the huge impact they’ve had on my life.
+I was quite, shy, bookish child.
 I’d rather be at home with a book than out playing.
 As a teen I went to several midnight releases of the Harry Potter Books (and maybe one as an adult!)
 Even now I don’t consider a bath to be relaxing unless I’m reading something good.
 I think reading to children is really important too.
-I’ve already bought a set of Hairy Maclary books for my daughter and shes not even here yet.
+I’ve already bought a set of Hairy Maclary books for my daughter and she’s not even here yet.
 Another a few weeks and I’ll be reading them to my bump.

 Charity shops are also great for sourcing children books – I know a lot of parents like to a book advent calendar instead of a chocolate one and there are definitely some bargains to be had.
 My Hairy Maclary set mentioned above was actually just £3 from a charity shop for six books in a branded Hairy Maclary